Small-Scale Cidermaking

 Valley Cider in West Berkshire (UK, that is!)

-- Richard and Susan Anderson's Westcott
+- Richard Anderson's Westcott

 Bay Orchards on the US Pacific Coast